 Further, we can interact easily through the welfare of language.
 After all, we may say that language is the best communication system around the world.

 9. Language is Human and Structurally Complex

-After the above discussion, we come to the conclusion that these characteristics of a language are the part and parcel to build the authenticity of any language.
+After the above discussion, we conclude that these language characteristics are part and parcel of building the authenticity of any language.

 Have a look at these useful links: